GPurgatorio/Master-Computer-Science-ICT/README.md

 - **Procedural**: phising, the weakest link is the human.
 - **Logical**: abstraction produced by the OS. **mandatory access** (classification of the infos); **discreptional access** (~ ACL)
 - **Physical**

+- Authentication
+  - Process to ensure users or assets are who they claim to be
+  - Two methods: single-factor and multi-factor
+- Authorization
+  - Process of determining access rights of a user, device, application, or process to a service or resource
+  - Authorization should be performed only if authentication is successful
+- Auditing
+  - Process to evaluate the effectiveness of security enforcement mechanisms

+Technical security mechanisms must be deployed at:
+ - Compute level
+ - Network level
+ - Storage level

+Just a bunch of terms:
+Physical security; Identity and access management; Role-based access control; Network monitoring and analysis; Firewall; Intrusion detection and prevention system ;Adaptive security ; Port binding and fabric binding ;Virtual private network; Virtual LAN and virtual SAN; Zoning and iSNS discovery domain ; Security hypervisor and management server ; Virtual machine hardening ;Securing operating system and applications;LUN masking; Data encryption; Data shredding .

+Disabling all unused devices and ports

 Access Control Lists are difficult to manage with lots of users.
 **PAM** (linux) Password Authentication Module: few systems use ACL via PAM.